 A condition defines how the bot should progress in a conversation.
 It can be based on dialog inputs, API responses, custom parameters, placeholders, or function outputs.
+You can configure conditions for each dialog in the bot builder.
 For example: After Dialog A is executed, proceed to Dialog B OR if Button C is clicked in Dialog A then proceed to Dialog D.

 - Hello - First flow when the customer returns to the bot.
 Has greetings dialog by default.

 - Sorry - Executed when the bot is unable to proceed further in the conversation.
 It can be used to redirect the customer to an Agent.